mmattos-newrelic/Multiaccount_Entity_Backup/README.md

 You must execute all the project files in the same directory (you can create it wherever you want),

+Download all the files of this project to the created directoty,

 The 'accounts_keys.csv' file will host the account numbers and account API keys of all the accounts that you want to collect data from.

 What do you need?
-Access to a New Relic account with the "integration management" permission and: node.js v22.19.0 npm (local) corepack@0.34.0 crypto@1.0.1
+- Access to a New Relic account with the "integration management" permission, and: node.js v22.19.0 npm (local) corepack@0.34.0 crypto@1.0.1